elm/projects/README.md

 This is also a nice way to learn more about the compiler without taking on a massive and/or risky task.

+## Organizing elm-package

+The package website currently lists all libraries in alphabetical order, and all modules within a library in alphabetical order.
+We can do better.

+A way to tag or categorize libraries would be helpful.
+Draw inspiration from [npm](https://www.npmjs.com/) and [rubyGems](https://rubygems.org/).
+The core library (and maybe other "official" libraries) can be shown prominently.

+Within libraries, the maintainer should be able to specify the order of modules, and perhaps groups with headers.
+This will be most useful for the core libraries, to avoid the intimidating complexity at [swiftdoc](http://swiftdoc.org/).

+A global search function would be nice, too.

 ## Dead code elimination